How to Grow Raspberries 16

 Raspberries are best planted as dormant canes in winter.
 You can get canes from friends or family who are already growing them, from local nurseries or online.
 At other times of the year you can purchase plants growing in pots to plant out.
 For standard suburban backyards, one cane of two or three varieties should be enough to get you started.
 In two to three years this will quickly grow into quite a large volume of canes.
 Larger plantings may need larger quantities of each variety to help establish your berry patch.

 Raspberries are pretty easy to manage in Melbourne’s temperate climate.
-They are relatively heavy feeders, so applications of compost, animal manures or fertilizers are recommended in spring and summer.
+They are relatively heavy feeders, so applications of compost, animal manures or fertilisers are recommended in spring and summer.

-We use a ‘deep litter’ system in our chook pen.
-We add wood chips in their pen to a depth of 15cm.
+I use a ‘deep litter’ system in our chook pen.
+I add wood chips in their pen to a depth of 15cm.
 The woodchips add carbon which helps to balance out the nitrogen of the chook manure.
 After a few months, the resulting mix is a perfect blend of carbon and nitrogen.
-We collect it from the chook pen and add it straight onto the raspberry patch.
+I collect it from the chook pen and add it straight onto the raspberry patch.

 Raspberries can be classified as either floricane (summer fruiting) or primocane (autumn fruiting).
 Primocane raspberries are traditionally pruned using a simple method.
 Once the canes have stopped producing (in winter) growers traditionally cut the whole lot back to ground level.
 The downside of such a maintenance regime is that often Primocane varieties may produce a small summer crop of fruit.
 Mowing all the primocane canes down in winter will prevent this small crop from being produced.